pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

 - Review `activeContext.md` and this file for the latest context and next steps.
 - Push changes to remote repository.
 - Deploy to Vercel and test.
-- If deployment is successful, proceed with ZORI data automation implementation.
+- If successful, proceed with ZORI data automation implementation.